• Meta

 Smells Like Team Spirit

-The 2008 Pacific Economic Survey provided timely and useful assessments of telecoms and transport sector liberalisation.
+The 2008 report provided timely and useful assessments of telecoms and transport sector liberalisation.
 It was an enlightening document that validated some of Vanuatu’s key policies as well as providing analysis concerning future trends.
 I found it useful enough that I wrote about it or referenced it 7 times over the course of the year.

 This year, I expect to write about the survey just this once.
 The 2009 report seems to be animated primarily by the Australian government’s desire to see a regional free trade agreement.
 The Survey sacrifices common sense and ignores its own data in its quest to glorify liberal trade policies that simply do not fit with the economic realities in Vanuatu today.